 An itinerary of the classic 3 day Uyuni Salt Flats tour with expected destinations and experiences for this tour through a unique landscape.

-How to obtain a Bolivia tourist visa for United States citizens and tips for preparing for travel visas when traveling throughout the world.
+How to obtain a Bolivia tourist visa for United States citizens and general tips for preparing for travel visas when traveling.

-How to best spend time on Lake Titicaca in both Peru and Bolivia.
-This includes how to visit islands and cross the border between Bolivia and Peru.
+The various things to do at Lake Titicaca in both Peru and Bolivia, with an itinerary to visit islands and cross the border between the two.

-An itinerary as a baseline to explore La Paz, Bolivia.
-This is a start to learning the complex history and culture of the city and greater region.
+An itinerary that explores the top things to do in La Paz, Bolivia, learning about the complex history and unique culture of the region.

 Breaking down the frequently asked questions about visiting the Uyuni Salt Flats in Bolivia from La Paz or San Pedro de Atacama, Chile.